 A goodwill letter is more likely to work if you are asking them to remove a “first offense” late payment after a long history of on-time payments.
 If this is the latest in a long-established trend of late payments, it’s going to be much tougher to remove the negative entry from your report.

 How can I negotiate to have a late payment removed?

 Some creditors might be more open to “reassessing” the circumstances surrounding your dispute or plea for a goodwill adjustment if you offer them some kind of incentive to take such action.
 The incentives can be wide-ranging, and would depend on your specific situation.

 If you have a late payment in one of the first few months with a new creditor, you might be able to make a compelling case by offering to set up automatic payments.
-If you’re a new client with a late payment right out of the gate, your creditor might jump at the opportunity to set up automatic draws to “lock in” future payments.
+As a new client with a late payment right out of the gate, your creditor might jump at the opportunity to set up automatic draws to “lock in” future payments.

 If you suddenly came into some money through a large bonus or an inheritance, and you have a late payment on a long-standing account with a large monthly balance, you might consider offering to pay down a large portion or even the full amount of the outstanding debt in exchange for their agreement to remove the late payment.

 Not all creditors will agree to these kinds of negotiations, but if you think strategically about what might interest the creditor in “making a deal,” this could be an option worth pursuing.